 Like the Accent, the 2011 Toyota Yaris comes in sedan and hatchback body styles, which both offer good fuel economy, but also come up a little short on cargo and passenger space.
 Like the Accent, the base Yaris doesn’t have a lot of standard features, but it does come with air conditioning.
 The Toyota Yaris also has better safety and reliability ratings, as well as more standard safety features.
 The Yaris’ performance is about average for the class, but car reviewers thought it had enough spunk for daily commutes.

-Available as a sedan and coupe, the 2011 Ford Focus surpasses the Hyundai Accent with higher reliability scores, great front-seat space and available high-tech interior features, like Ford’s Sync infotainment system.
-Unlike the Accent, the Ford Focus has good safety ratings and more standard safety features, all of which make the 2011 focus a good choice for used car shoppers on a budget.
+Available as a sedan and coupe, the 2011 Ford Focus surpasses the Hyundai Accent with a higher reliability rating, great front-seat space and available high-tech interior features, like Ford’s Sync infotainment system.
+Unlike the Accent, the Ford Focus has good safety ratings and more standard safety features, all of which make the 2011 Focus a good choice for used car shoppers on a budget.